-It is important to recognize that the majority of treatments to kill Polydora have been developed for oysters (but see Bilbao et al. 2017 and Lleonart, Handlinger & Powell 2003b for abalone treatments).
-Shellfish species that are sensitive to exposures cannot be treated using these extreme methods, and therefore are vulnerable to infestation and may provide refuge to Polydora.
-Finally, no method to date has assessed whether these interventions render Polydora eggs inviable, which is an important question that needs to be answered.

-Polydora introduction via shellfish translocation
+Mud worm introduction via shellfish translocation

-Polydora spp. have a long history of accompanying shellfish during translocation and becoming invasive pests.
-In the early 1880’s, oysters believed to have been infected with P. ciliata were imported from New Zealand into the George’s River in Southeast Australia.
-Before being sold in Australian markets, they were routinely refreshed or fattened in bays adjacent to native shellfish beds (Roughley 1922; Edgar 2001; Ogburn 2007).
+Mud worms have a long history of accompanying shellfish during translocation and becoming invasive pests.
+In the early 1880’s, oysters believed to be infected with P. ciliata were imported from New Zealand into the George’s River in Southeast Australia.
+Before being sold in Australian markets, they were routinely refreshed or fattened in bays adjacent to native shellfish beds (Edgar 2001; Ogburn, White & Mcphee 2007; Roughley 1922).
 By 1889, mud worm outbreaks had infected thirteen separate estuaries in the region, and oyster growers abandoned leases that were below the low-water mark (Roughley 1922).
-The introduction and translocation of mud worm species to Australia may have contributed to the disappearance of native subtidal oyster beds (Saccostrea glomerata, Ostrea angasi), some of which never recovered (Diggles 2013; Ogburn 2011).
-More recently, Polydora spp. were introduced into Hawaii, probably from stock shipped from mainland United States or Mexico (Eldredge 1994).
-In one notable case, P. websteri brought to Oahu via California oyster seed resulted in a severe infestation, and caused farmers to abandon their land-locked oyster pond (Bailey-Brock and Ringwood 1982).
+More recently, mud worms have been introduced to Hawaii via translocated shellfish.
+P. websteri was probably brought to Oahu via California oyster seed in the 1980’s, which resulted in a severe infestation and caused farmers to abandon their land-locked oyster pond (Bailey-Brock & Ringwood 1982; Eldredge 1994).
+The non-boring Polydora species P. nuchalis was probably introduced to Hawaii in a shipment of shrimp from Mexico, fouling oyster culture ponds with masses of mud tubes (Bailey-Brock 1990).
+South Africa recently detected P. websteri for the first time in cultured oysters (C. gigas); the invader was probably introduced when juvenile oysters were translocated from Namibia (Simon 2011, 2015; Williams 2015).
+B. proboscidea has become a pest to abalone farms in South Africa since 2004 when it was first observed burrowing into cultured abalone (Simon et al. 2009).
+The introduced B. proboscidea presumably originated from the North American Pacific Coast where it is found in the wild benthos (Hartman 1940, 1941; Jaubet et al. 2018; Simon et al. 2009), although the species is now widely distributed throughout the world (Canada, Australia, New Zealand, Argentina, South Africa, Asia, and Europe) (Radashevsky et al. 2019).
+The presumed origins of introduced mud worms are, however, often based on circumstantial evidence such as documented movement of shellfish stock and the first described locations of mud worm infestations.
+Researchers are increasingly using molecular markers to compare the genetic structure of introduced mud worms to those in other regions (e.g., comparing mtDNA sequences) (Rice, Lindsay & Rawson 2018; Simon et al. 2009; Williams 2015).
+These genetic tools, which Martinelli et al. (2020) leveraged to identify the Washington State Polydora spp. in 2017, will be essential to establish the possible origin(s) of the newly identified Washington mud worms.